Vendela Kirsebom

-Early life
+Early life and education

 Kirsebom was born in Stockholm, Sweden, to a Norwegian mother and a Turkish father.

 At the age of 13, she was discovered in a Stockholm restaurant by Eileen Ford.
-At 18, she graduated from the Oslo Waldorf School («Rudolf Steinerskolen i Oslo») and moved to Italy to pursue a modeling career under the guidance of Ford Models.
+At age 18, she graduated from the Oslo Waldorf School and moved to Italy to pursue a modeling career under the guidance of Ford Models.

 Career

-Contracted with Elizabeth Arden, she moved to the United States to work as Almay's spokesperson.

-Kirsebom has appeared on the magazine covers of Bride's (US), Flare (Canada), Shape (US), FHM (UK), and Zest (US) and has been featured multiple times in the pages of the Sports Illustrated Swimsuit Issue.
+Kirsebom moved to New York City at age 20 and signed a six-year contract with Elizabeth Arden soon after, in addition to modeling for fashion brands in the United States and Europe.
+During the 1990s, Kirsebom appeared on the magazine covers of the Sports Illustrated Swimsuit Issue, Vogue, Cosmopolitan, Harper's Bazaar, Brides, Flare, Shape, FHM and Zest.
+In 1996, she became a Goodwill Ambassador for UNICEF.

-She appeared in Batman and Robin in 1997 as Nora Fries; and (as Vendela K. Thomessen) in 1998 played the bridal gown model in The Parent Trap, which starred Lindsay Lohan, Natasha Richardson, and Dennis Quaid.
+Kirsebom appeared in Batman and Robin in 1997 as Nora Fries and played the bridal gown model in the 1998 movie The Parent Trap, starring Lindsay Lohan, Natasha Richardson, and Dennis Quaid.
 She was also featured in the Disney Channel's Model Behavior with Justin Timberlake and Maggie Lawson.

-She appeared as herself in 1995 episodes of The Larry Sanders Show and Murphy Brown, as well as the 2005 TV-movie sequel Romy and Michele: In the Beginning.
-Kirsebom made a cameo as a "space villainess" in a "Pigs in Space" skit on Muppets Tonight.
+Kirsebom appeared as herself in 1995 episodes of The Larry Sanders Show and Murphy Brown, and made a cameo as a "space villainess" in a "Pigs in Space" skit on Muppets Tonight.
 She also lent her voice to a fictionalized version of herself on Johnny Bravo.

-In 1999, she hosted the Swedish music competition Melodifestivalen 1999.
+In 1999, Kirsebom hosted the Swedish music competition Melodifestivalen 1999, the competition that determines the country's representative for the Eurovision Song Contest.
 From 2006 to 2008, she hosted the Norwegian version of Top Model, and also hosted the fourth cycle of the Swedish version in 2007.

+Kirsebom released her autobiography in 2017.
+In 2023, she walked the runway for Sports Illustrated's Swimsuit Runway Show at Miami Swim Week.

 Personal life

-In 1996, Kirsebom married Norwegian politician Olaf Thommessen, a Roman Catholic of French and Norwegian descent.
-They separated in 2007 after 11 years of marriage and Kirsebom moved to Oslo with their two daughters, Julia and Hannah.
+Kirsebom was engaged to American film producer Jon Peters during the early 1990s.
+In 1996, she married Norwegian politician Olaf Thommessen, with whom she shares two daughters.
+They separated in 2007 after 11 years of marriage.

+In 2019, Kirsebom got engaged to Petter Pilgaard and married him in June 2022 after a postponement due to the COVID-19 pandemic.

-In addition to Swedish, Norwegian and Danish, she speaks German, Italian and English fluently.
+In addition to Swedish, Norwegian and Danish, Kirsebom speaks German, Italian and English fluently.

-She remains active in modeling and is a Goodwill Ambassador for UNICEF.

-In 2019, boyfriend Petter Pilgaard proposed to Kirsebom.
-Due to the COVID-19 pandemic the wedding was postponed, but they finally married in June 2022.